SteveKGYang/MentalLLaMA/README.md

 ### Evaluation Benchmark
 We introduce the first holistic evaluation benchmark for interpretable mental health analysis with 19K test samples .
-We currently release the test data from the following sets: DR, dreaddit, SAD, MultiWD, and IRF.
+All test data have been released.
 The instruction data is put under
 ```
 /test_data/test_instruction